- Contact information

 Bike/Horse trail (7.5 miles)

 The Butterfly Pond trail starts at the parking lot off Lower Cliff Road and goes around the Butterfly Pond.
 This interpretive trail is paved for accessibility and features wetland, prairie and forest ecosystems.

 The Indian Mound trail starts at the Indian mound lot off park road and near site 14 in the family campground.
 This self-guided, limestone-surfaced interpretive trail showcases effigy mounds built by Native Americans 1,500 years ago.

 The Lime-Kiln trail starts at the paved parking lot near the lime kiln ruins and at the stairs near campsite 38.
 The trail is marked with blue dots and traverses part of the Niagara Escarpment State Natural Area.
 The lakeside segment of Lime Kiln Trail is generally level, while the escarpment segment involves steep climbs, descents and stairs.
 This trail is not maintained in the winter.

 Red Bird trail (3.4 miles)

-The Red Bird trail starts at the family campground, Indian Mounds trailhead and tower parking lot.
+The Red Bird trail starts at the tower parking lot.
 This mostly level trail is marked with red dots and travels along the top of the Niagara Escarpment.
 It features panoramic views of Lake Winnebago, historical limestone quarries, the Chief Red Bird statue and the observation tower.